WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 Wasabi will be installed to your `C:\Program Files\WasabiWallet\` folder.
 You will also have an icon in your Start Menu and on your Desktop.
-After the first run, a [working directory](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder) will be created.
+After the first run, a [data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder) will be created.
 Among others, here is where your wallet files and your logs reside.

 ### Manual PGP public key import